deepthivempati/JavaLearning/src/main/java/com/learn/practiceDV/Advanced-git_commands.md

 * Git commit amend is a function in git that enables you to change or modify the last commit to a new commit.
-* The **git amend commit –m** option permits you to modify a commit message either written wrongly or has an unclear message.
+* The **git amend commit –m "message"** option permits you to modify a commit message either written wrongly or has an unclear message.
 * **git commit --amend** is used to modify the most recent commit.
 It combines changes in the staging environment with the latest commit, and creates a new commit.